 Approach to the Seventh Plan

 17.51 As a first step, it would be necessary to consolidate and modernise the infrastructure in all the areas of relevance for the future, in terms of both physical facilities and human resources.
 It would be necessary to establish linkages between the different sectors of education, scientific research, technology development, productive activities in agriculture, industry etc. and government decision-making structures.
-The S&T component of the State Plans will have to be worked out in detail by the States.
-The area of rural development is one which has not received adequate S&T back-up so far; the plans for the application of S&T for rural development should mesh closely with the State Plans.
+The S and T component of the State Plans will have to be worked out in detail by the States.
+The area of rural development is one which has not received adequate S and T back-up so far; the plans for the application of S and T for rural development should mesh closely with the State Plans.
 There will be need for a major effort to develop a scientific temper and for popularisation of science.
 Special efforts will have to be made to involve voluntary agencies in these programmes.

-17.52 There are major new areas in S&T emerging on the world scene, such as micro-electronics, informatics and telematics, robotics, biotechnologies, material sciences, oceanography, instrumentation, several areas in chemistry, modern biology and earth sciences and space technologies.
+17.52 There are major new areas in S and T emerging on the world scene, such as micro-electronics, informatics and telematics, robotics, biotechnologies, material sciences, oceanography, instrumentation, several areas in chemistry, modern biology and earth sciences and space technologies.
 These should be reorganised as thrust areas and should receive significant support.

 17.53 Priority will be given to programmes in the field of education, particularly those relating to science and technology.
 It is essential to evolve mechanisms to attract some of the best brains of the country to science.
 There is need to grow centres of excellence in the educational systems, and in the national research system including the socio-economic sectors.
 Excellence and generation of leadership are vital for the sustained viable growth of science.

 17.54 The Technology Policy Statement (TPS) has been a major enunciation of Government policy during the Sixth Plan period.
 It is important that measures are taken to ensure implementation of this policy.
-This will involve: technology assessment and forecasting; support for development of indigenous technology, and demonstration to prove its viability, through upscaling, use of design and consultancy. engineering and establishing linkages between different sectors; ensuring meaningful absorption, adaptation and improvement of important technology; ensuring that technology inducted will be in harmony with environmental considerations and needs of employment, etc. There has to be commitment of industries to R&D, and an appropriate percentage of sales turnover should be earmarked for R&D expenditure.
-Special emphasis is called for concerning S&T efforts to enhance productivity in the various major socio-economic sectors.
+This will involve: technology assessment and forecasting; support for development of indigenous technology, and demonstration to prove its viability, through upscaling, use of design and consultancy. engineering and establishing linkages between different sectors; ensuring meaningful absorption, adaptation and improvement of important technology; ensuring that technology inducted will be in harmony with environmental considerations and needs of employment, etc. There has to be commitment of industries to R and D, and an appropriate percentage of sales turnover should be earmarked for R and D expenditure.
+Special emphasis is called for concerning S and T efforts to enhance productivity in the various major socio-economic sectors.